 I pull the thin parka around me as my muscles tense up; my body’s reaction to the cold.
 My jaw gets tight as I try to keep my teeth from chattering while the wind whips through the street.
 It creeps in behind my neck forcing its way down my back.
 I reach up and lift the collar of the coat stretching it to reach my exposed

 ears as the cold air burns through my flesh.
 I’m torn between protecting my cold ears with the jacket and the desire to push my hands deep into the pockets to keep them warm.
 It’s no use.
 There is no relief.
 The cold is too much.

 I continue walking hoping to find shelter from the cold wind.
 My face is burning now from the cold air.
-My nose is beginning to run.
+My nose is running.
 I reach up to wipe away what has dripped off the tip of my nose.
 I have to laugh as I realize ice has collected just there.
 I keep going if for no other reason than to keep my blood moving.
 If I don’t stand still; if I keep walking my blood will continue to work its way through my body, keeping me, well not warm, but alive.
-I turn as my thoughts are interrupted by a car as it passes.
+I turn as the passing car interrupts my thoughts.
 They don’t even notice me.
 They look right through me as if I am not standing here freezing.
 I am not surprised.
 I see that all the time.

 I have now reached the alley I am hoping will at least shelter me from the wind.
 I lean against the brick as I slide down that wall and sit, curled up hoping I can produce enough heat to keep my blood moving.
 My teeth are chattering again.
 My joints are getting stiff.
 Maybe I shouldn’t sit still.
 I’m